twegestal/edu-sims/README.md

 A proxy has been set up in the Vite configuration.
 This means that API calls from the client with paths starting with `/api` will be automatically proxied to the server.

-Example, a fetch requesdt in the client to `/api/hello` will be handeled by the server route `/hello`.
+Example, a fetch request in the client to `/api/hello` will be handeled by the server route `/hello`.